ska-telescope/ska-mid-integration/docs/src/knowledge_base/deployment/deployment.rst

 completion of commands invoked on lower level Tango devices.
 This timeout should be set for each TMC component.
 To set the desired timeout value, navigate to **deviceServers -> <component name>** in `values.yaml` file.
-Locate **CommandTimeOut** variable and set an integer value equivalant in seconds.
+Locate **CommandTimeOutDefault** variable and set an integer value equivalant in seconds.

 .. warning::